jeffluppes/NaturalComputingDNN/README.md

 Roel, Jeffrey and Jordi.

 ## Getting started
-To start, simply clone this repo using `git clone https://github.com/jeffluppes/NaturalComputingDNN` - assuming git is installed.
-If not, it is also possible to download this entire repo the old-fashioned way/
+To start, simply clone this repo using
+`git clone https://github.com/jeffluppes/NaturalComputingDNN` - Which works assuming git is installed.
+If not, it is also possible to download this entire repo the old-fashioned way by using the download button.

 From there on, things get a little bit complicated.

-## Installing anaconda
+## Installing Anaconda
 First off, install anaconda with Python 2.7 from https://www.continuum.io/downloads depending on your distribution.
 This should install most of the required software.

 ## Setting up the Gym environment